Spec Ops: The Line: Narrative design

 Although the lead player character, Martin Walker, was designed to be as simple as possible in order to help players to engage in the game, and relate to the character, the team gave him some personality which was expressed through his body language and his reactions during the game's battles.
 It was felt that by reflecting his emotions to players, they would share them.
 The squad was designed so that room was left for character development.
-The transformation of the squad's mentality serves as an important plot device during the game and has a significant narrative context.
+The transformation of the squad's mentality serves as an important plot device and has a significant narrative context.
 The changes in the cleanliness of their clothing, and their reactions toward each other, help to illustrate the story.
-According to Williams, the hope was that players would start the game with relatively low expectations, or they would consider the game another typical heroic war shooter, then by seeing the transformation of the characters, would be shocked by the game's narrative and be "engulfed by the darkness".
+According to Williams, the hope was that players would start the game with relatively low expectations, or they would consider it another typical heroic war shooter, then by seeing the transformation of the characters, would be shocked by the narrative and be "engulfed by the darkness".
 To make the transformation process clear, the team found it necessary to show the characters' personality at the beginning of the game in order to create a strong contrast.
 A major theme of the game is heroism, where being a hero may bring more harm than help.
 During development, there was a point at the beginning of the game where players could choose to leave Dubai.
-This was cut from the game, as the team found it not effective enough, and it broke a player's immersion in the game.
+This was cut, as the team found it not effective enough, and it broke a player's immersion.

 One of the main goals of the narrative was to depict war in a manner unlike it is portrayed in media such as TV and books.
 Williams believed that most games on the market failed to create a correct representation of the war experience, or express the psychological changes that some combatants experience after participating in a war.
 He added that war is not as straightforward and immature as it is often portrayed in various shooters.
 As a result, a central theme of the game revolves around the moral aspect of war.
 By using this theme, the team hoped to tell a story and provide an experience that feels realistic, covering the combatants' mental changes during and after a military conflict, similar to how movies in the 1970s and 1980s, such as Platoon, Full Metal Jacket and Apocalypse Now convey these messages.
 The team had the intention to give players the opportunity to show that a shooter can also have a decent story capable of invoking emotions.
 To achieve this, the team simplified their original story setting of having Konrad as a "megalomaniac with messianic delusions" to a setting that is more similar to Heart of Darkness.